aremi5/IT-Support-Portfolio/README.md

-# Hi, I’m Alexander Remi an IT Professional.
+# Hi, I’m Alexander Remi an IT Professional. - IN Progress

 This repository is a collection of hands-on IT support and service desk projects based on workplace scenarios.
 It shows how I approach troubleshooting, manage tickets, and support users in Windows-based environments.